How to Set Up OpenClaw on a Hetzner VPS — Complete Guide (2026)

 Once you're up and running, explore:

-- Cron jobs: Schedule your agent to do things automatically (check emails, post to social media, run scrapers)
+- Cron jobs: Schedule your agent to do things automatically

 - Skills: Install community skills for GitHub, Google Workspace, image generation, and more